intersective/app/docs/accessibility/WCAG_CHECKLIST.md

 3. **VERIFY**: Each pagination button has aria-label like "Go to page 1", "Go to page 2, completed"
 4. Test with screen reader: Each button should announce its purpose and completion status
 5. Click each pagination button to verify it navigates correctly
+6. Scroll to the bottom of a question page, then use Next, Previous, and a numbered page button
+7. **VERIFY**: Each newly displayed page starts at the top of the modal content without an animated scroll

 #### Fast-Feedback Answer Details (WCAG 2.1.1, 2.5.8)
 **Fixed in:** `fast-feedback.component.ts`, `fast-feedback.component.html`, and `fast-feedback.component.scss`